jjmchew/jjmchew.github.io/JS230/01-initialNotes.md

       - this will depend on whether an eventListener is defined on capture / bubble, nesting, etc.

 ### Event delegation
-- the use of *event propogation* to attach a single event handler to a parent element, rather than attach individual eventListeners to individual objects
+- **event propogation** : attaching a single event handler to a parent element, rather than attach individual eventListeners to individual objects
   - e.g., all 8 buttons are part of a `div` or the listener is attached to `document`
   - pros:
     - with multiple cells (e.g., a spreadsheet), don't need to add new listeners to each cell (would be very slow)